 By encouraging students to participate in extracurricular activities, you can play a role in helping them strengthen their relationships with peers.
 Joining clubs can help students find others with similar interests, which often leads to more friends.
 And if you have a few students whose interests are not represented by clubs yet, suggest that they start one.
 If possible, let them know you can sponsor it, or at least cheer them on as they start planning the new club.

-As teachers, we have the influence necessary to not only educate our students, but also to help them create and retain friendships that will benefit them for life.
+As teachers, we have the influence necessary to not only educate our students but also to help them create and retain friendships that will both influence behavior and benefit them for life.
 Following these tips can help you make a difference in your classroom when it comes to supporting peer relationships among your students.